Cray-HPE/docs-csm/background/ncn_mounts_and_filesystems.md

 ### OverlayFS control

-These features or toggles are passable on the kernel command line, and change the behavior of the OverlayFS.
+These features or toggles can be passed on the kernel command line to change the behavior of the OverlayFS.

 #### Reset toggles